 …in Zagreb…

-The 57th International Puppet Festival will take place 13th to 19th September 2024; both Croatian and international puppetry groups take part.
+The 58th International Puppet Festival will take place in mid-September; both Croatian and international puppetry groups take part.

 …in southern Dalmatia…

-The Ston Wall Marathon takes place on 22nd September 2024 on Ston’s town walls; it must surely be one of the most unique running races in the world!
+The Ston Wall Marathon takes place this month on Ston’s town walls; it must surely be one of the most unique running races in the world!

 …all over Croatia…